Jai2500/Z-Score-Loss/README.md

-# Z-Score-Loss
-Repository for "Loss function to optimise signal significance in particle physics"
+# Repository for "Loss function to optimise signal significance in particle physics"

-Please wait until the NeurIPS Workshop date (15th December) for the public release of the code and package.
+## Please wait until the NeurIPS Workshop date (15th December) for the public release of the code and package.

 # Loss function to optimise signal significance in particle physics